Azamn/Business-Landing-Page/README.md

 I'm Azam Shaikh, a laravel backend Developer, and Passionate to become a Full Stack Developer.

-## Project Name : **Hosting Landing Page**
+## Project Name : **Business Landing Page**

-In this project i have created a Hosting Landing Page.
+In this project i have created a Business Landing Page.
 And i have learnt a lot of things of like how to use flex and how css makes life easier, and i have also learnt  about media query to make mobile responsive page in this project.

 </br>